neurodata/bilateral-connectome/docs/slides/thesis/thesis.md

 <div>

 - Optogenetically activate mushroom body input neurons (DANs) which convey reward or punishment
-- Map connectomes, look for changes in KC $\rightarrow$ MBON connectivity
+- Map connectomes, look for changes in KC $\rightarrow$ MBON connectivity (and other subgraphs)
 - *How big does the {sample size, effect size} need to be such that we can detect a change 95% of the time?*

 </div>